 It also makes your writing seem to move faster.
 People who have the time will actually read it rather than falling asleep on the back button.

 The excerpt from this seller's successful laptop listing (over 150 sold) shown below is a perfect example of the kind of fast-moving writing that makes sales.

 Your description doesn’t need a thousand words.
 A handful of short paragraphs and lists are all it takes—and in some cases, just one of either will do the job.
 Get to the point and provide the most important info ASAP so the reader can decide whether to buy in seconds, not minutes.

-The 78-word description on this blank CD listing has helped make hundreds of sales:
+The 78-word description on this blank CD listing has helped make over 1,000 sales:

 3. Write to Sell

 Perhaps the most famous selling advice ever is Elmer Wheeler’s “Don’t sell the steak, sell the sizzle!”